Dedicated To Saving Local Turtles

 - Adjacent uplands are vital for overwintering and estivation

-- Most nests are within 50 feet of water.
+- Most nests are within 50 feet of water

-- 2 subspecies are recognized
+- 2 subspecies are recognized - one of these is in Southern California

 - Most active when water temperature is above 59 degrees fahrenheit